Exclusive: Morgan Stanley, Goldman Sachs poised to lead Airbnb's listing - sources

 Slack expected to pay $22.1 million in fees to its three financial advisers.
 By comparison, the more than two dozen banks on the 2017 IPO of Snap Inc, which was worth about $31 billion at the time of its public listing, earned a total of $85 million in commissions.

 An Airbnb listing next year would follow a mixed 2019 for tech listings, with the likes of Uber Technologies and Lyft Inc struggling since going public.
-Earlier this week, WeWork’s parent, The We Company, also filed to withdraw its IPO after investors raised concerns about its burgeoning losses and a business model.
+Earlier this week, WeWork’s parent, The We Company, also filed to withdraw its IPO after investors raised concerns about its burgeoning losses and the tight grip of its co-founder on its governance.

 Airbnb took in more than $1 billion in revenue for the second quarter of 2019, the second time it exceeded that level in its decade-plus history, the company said last month.
 It gave no details on profitability.

+Last month, Airbnb said that as of Sept.
+15, its hosts had earned more than $80 billion by sharing their homes and spaces on the app, and as of June 1, it had collected over $1.6 billion in transient occupancy taxes.

+It also said it passed a milestone of having more than 7 million Airbnb listings in over 100,000 cities around the world.

-Reporting by Joshua Franklin in New York and Anirban Sen in Bangalore; Editing by Matthew Lewis
+Reporting by Joshua Franklin in New York and Anirban Sen in Bangalore; Editing by Matthew Lewis and Christian Schmollinger